kunif/OPOS-CCO/OPOS_CCO_ReadMe_1_16_Beta.txt

     Features
 ====================================================================

- * All 45 control objects of OPOS Release 1.16.000 (Alpha) are supported.
+ * All 45 control objects of OPOS Release 1.16.000 (Beta) are supported.
     Also includes an object that declares all of the OPOS constants.
     To use these constants...
      - Visual Basic: Select the menu item Project / References, and check "OPOS